Szabolcs888/InventoryConsoleJavaApp/README.md

 Integration and end-to-end tests will be uploaded soon.

 _note:_
->  I deliberately did not extract the repetitive assert/verify logs into a separate "assertLog" class because I felt that the test would be more readable if an actual comment remained in place instead of an additional method call.
+>  In this project, I deliberately did not extract the repetitive assert/verify logs into a separate "assertLog" class because I felt that the test would be more readable if an actual comment remained in place instead of an additional method call.

 #
 #